 Women invest more of themselves in romantic partnerships

 Of course, many people have wonderful and rewarding partnerships in life.
-We’re not saying it’s all doom and gloom.
-But you can understand why – after a long and complicated history of cultural subservience to men – an increasing number of women are choosing to fly solo, and seizing upon the freedom that this lifestyle brings.
+But you can understand why, after a long and complicated history of cultural subservience to men, an increasing number of women are choosing to fly solo, seizing the freedom that this lifestyle brings.

 Relationship expert Susan Quilliam, writing in the Evening Standard, agrees.
 “Women often have a good social life and are good at meeting their needs in other ways,” she says.
 “Women are sourcing what they need often from a wider support network than men.”

 So, how to re-dress the balance?
 Maybe single men need to look outwards a little more.
-Perhaps they need to take more risks, and actively move forward with their single lives.
-This could mean cultivating rich relationships.
-Or it could be challenging themselves on a round-the-world solo adventure.
-By following the path of women, blokes too can actively reclaim their singledom for a life well-lived.
+Perhaps they need to take more risks and actively move forward with their single lives.
+This could mean cultivating rich relationships or it could be challenging themselves on a round-the-world solo adventur.
+By following the path of women, men can actively reclaim their singledom for a life well-lived.